Staying Safe Online: A Cybersecurity Guide For Everyone

 Put a PIN on Your Cellphone Account

-Cellphone companies will allow you to set a PIN on your account, so that anyone attempting to change anything on your account has to supply the PIN that is in addition to the password.
+Cellphone companies often allow you to set a PIN on your account, so that anyone attempting to change anything on your account has to supply the PIN that is in addition to the password.
 It varies by carrier, and it’s not perfect, but it’s one more layer of defense which can help against a persistent attacker.

 Turn Off Sharing On Your Computer